 In terms of other optional activities, most major sidequests open up on Disc 4 once you obtain the White Boa.
 As already mentioned, each character has their own personal sidequest, among which the Temple of Enlightenment stands tall as a real challenge due to size, complexity and enemy difficulty.
 Other than those, you’ve got a few game-spanning sidequests such as the Cubic Music (which rewards you with glasses that allow you to find invisible treasure chests).
 You also obtain a treasure locator when you first get to Tosca, and, from then on, you can get treasure tips from certain NPCs, which will make a treasure chest appear in a certain location.
 There are also locator upgrades in the Great Ancient Ruins and the Pirate Fortress to allow you to find the higher-grade chests.
 If you miss any regular treasure chests in areas which you can’t return to, they will appear at the Auction House in Saman for you to bid on (but NPCs will be bidding too).

-When you enter certain locations (usually houses), you may see a cute bunny-like creature called a pilot peeping out of a…pot.
+When you enter certain locations (usually houses), you may see a cute bunny-like creature called a Pipot peeping out of a…pot.
 It’ll hide once you get closer, but if you examine the pot, it will pop out again.
 You can give it seeds that you’ve picked up on your travels.
-Every 20 seeds, the pipot will give you an item.
-Later in the game, you can also distribute special seeds to different pipots, with an accessory as a reward.
+Every 20 seeds, the Pipot will give you an item.
+Later in the game, you can also distribute special seeds to different Pipots, with an accessory as a reward.

 There are also a couple of somewhat counterintuitive sidequests which require you to let enemies steal stuff from you (either money or key items).
 You can then track down their leaders and defeat them to get your money/items back, and curb their kleptomaniac tendencies once and for all.
-Money-Moneys, as the name implies, will steal money from you, provided you don’t kill them in one hit.
+Money-Moneys, as the name implies, will steal money from you, provided you don’t kill them in one hit (they make a rather effective sobbing noise when hit).
 You can then battle their leader in the Terrace Cave.
 As for Elmons and Trookies (which look like white Gremlins), you need to let them steal the Elmon Crown and Trooky Talisman, respectively, to be able to face their leaders.

 There’s also a bunch of shorter fetch quests in every city and town, and some other locations as well.
 These are usually very quick to complete, and some of the rewards are really good (e.g. spells).